 Many business owners can’t make sense of their accounts they are often too detailed and read like a shopping list with number after number.
 How do you know if the financial results are good, bad or indifferent?
-A strong CFO will analyse and summarise the financial position of the company in terms of the past, present, and future.
+A strong virtual CFO will analyse and summarise the financial position of the company in terms of the past, present, and future.

 Through this process they will identify key numbers which teams need to live and breathe.
 These are critical to success and should form part of your plan and have targets assigned to accountable employees.
 High performing businesses look at performance in a disciplined and consistent way.

 It is proven that what is measured improves!

 Many business owners are plagued by doubt, anxiety and stress.
 A lot of this is driven by the feeling of not knowing.
 Its often likened to a roller coaster ride of elation and despair.

 No magic pill exists to eliminate these feelings, they are natural, particularly in the early stages of a business.
 But things can be done to reduce the worry associated with not knowing what the future holds.